 4. Big consulting firms have many hammers, but not every problem is a nail.

-Big consulting firms have a lot of framework, methodologies and assets already in place, on-the-shelf as it were, and ready to be applied to multiple client projects.
+Big consulting firms have a lot of frameworks, methodologies, and assets already in place, on the shelf as it were, and ready to be applied to multiple client projects.
 This can be both good and not-so-good for clients.
 The big firms sometimes work like a hammer hoping that every client problem is a nail, whereas the small firm is obsessed with customization of the delivery.
 We’re always ready to apply exactly the right tool appropriate for the exact problem we’re working on.

 Ready or Not, Disruption Is Coming